Ledmington/circuit_finder/README.md

 The goal of this project is to find a single logic circuit for each operation a modern CPU is required to do.
 Unfortunately, for simplicity of design and reduced cost of reusable parts, many arithmetic operation require many more than 1 clock cycle to complete.
-If you don't believe it like I did, take a look [here](https://www.agner.org/optimize/instruction_tables.pdf).
+If you don't believe it, like I did, take a look [here](https://www.agner.org/optimize/instruction_tables.pdf).

 ## Features
 Currently, `cf` implements only the following functions (which you can see with `./gradlew :cli:run --args="--op_list"`):